What Is a Bachelors Degree?

 - Investing in your future with a bachelors degree can make employers invest in you.
 Studies have shown that professionals with bachelors degrees tend to earn higher salaries than those without bachelors degrees.

-- Some careers require more advanced degrees than a bachelors degree, so if your long-term plans include attending graduate school to pursue your masters degree or doctorate degree, completing a bachelors degree is where you’ll need to start.
+- Some careers require more advanced degrees than a bachelors degree, so if your long-term plans include attending graduate school to pursue your engineering masters degree or doctorate degree, completing a bachelors degree is where you’ll need to start.

 To get a well-rounded education.

 - If you aren’t sure what career field is right for you, or if you have a good idea but want a broad curriculum, a four-year college is a good move.
 Although you choose a major, usually after your second year, you are generally required to take courses outside of your major to complete your bachelors degree.

 People choose to complete a bachelors degree for a variety of reasons, so the types of students you’ll find in a bachelors degree program will vary by age and academic background.
 Some students enroll directly after completing high school or after taking a gap year to work, travel or study abroad.
 Other students may transfer to a bachelors degree program after completing an associates degree at a community college or online college.
 And you will also encounter professional adults who are beginning or completing their degree for career advancement opportunities or personal enrichment.

 Many different types of educational institutions offer bachelors degrees.
 For example, public four-year universities are the most common bachelors degree-granting institutions.
 But you will also find public two-year colleges, private non-profit four-year colleges and universities or private for profit schools who offer students a variety of bachelors degrees.

 Should you pursue a Bachelors Degree at an Online School?